-Link passes Allen in the aisle with his arms loaded with books as Allen heads back to the front.
-Without really thinking Allen rushes out of the library towards his room, 'oh no, not again!'
+Link passes Allen in the aisle with his arms loaded with books as Allen heads back to the front of the library.
+Without really thinking Allen rushes out the library doors and heads towards his room.
+Oh no not again!

-Rushing blindly down the hallway someone grabs Allen's arm and pulls him into a semi-dark corridor, it's Kanda.
-Relief shows on his face then the strange feeling over takes him.
+Rushing blindly down the hallway someone grabs Allen's arm and pulls him into a semi-dark corridor—it's Kanda.
+Relief shows on his face then the strange feeling over takes him again.
 Kanda's hands are on both Allen's arms.

 Allen struggles inside to come back to the surface.
-Luckily, he over comes the Noah as Link rounds the corner.
+Luckily, he overcomes Noah as Link rounds the corner.
 Allen looks into Kanda's eyes pleading to him.

 "What's happening here?"
 Link demands.

-Allen looks at Link then back into Kanda's eyes, 'its Kanda's decision if he's going to tell about the Noah surfacing.'
+Allen looks at Link then back into Kanda's eyes.
+It's Kanda's decision if he's going to tell about Noah surfacing.

-The next morning in the dining hall, Kanda sits not next to Allen, but much closer than usual.
-Komui comes in to tell Allen he's going on a mission, and apologies that they'll have to bind him again.
+The next morning in the dining hall, Kanda sits not next to Allen, but much closer than usual which makes Allen smile.
+Then Komui comes into the cafeteria with two Finders trailing behind him as guards.
+He tells Allen he's going on a mission for a few days and apologies to Allen that he has to bind him.

 "So Kanda, I thought there wasn't anything between the two of you," Lavi says, snippily, not happy about Kanda's reaction to Allen's situation.